 Language is the most elaborated and most highly structured system of symbols that humans use.
-The actual sounds that we make actually symbolize categories of sounds (phonemes), which in combination symbolize words, which in turn symbolize concepts, many of which are symbols of other concepts, and so forth.
+The sounds that we actually make turn out to symbolize categories of sounds (phonemes), which, in combination, symbolize words, which, in turn, symbolize concepts, many of which are symbols of other concepts, and so forth.

 Many symbols are associated with social structure.
 In our society, popular culture makes playing golf a symbol of high social standing.
 Jokes about rich people playing golf and (formerly) a tradition of country clubs designed to exclude whole classes of people suggest that the activity (and the equipment associated with it) has the ability to make a symbolic “statement” that the golfer is a person of high social standing.

 What happens if the golfer does not in fact occupy a high social position?
 One effect is that such an exception weakens the symbolic significance of golf as a marker of social standing.
 People for whom golf is an important symbol of social standing may be annoyed about this.
 “How can they let people like that in here?” they may ask.
 The attempt to exclude “people like that” has inspired legislation throughout most of human history.

 The Latin root of this word is sumptus, “expense,” one of the derivative forms of the verb sūmere, “consume, spend, take.”
 Our words “sumptuous” and “consume” are obviously related to this.
 It is significant that the root refers to the use of something rare and expensive, for, as we shall see, what is expensive is often used as a symbol of social standing.